iTwin/bis-schemas/docs/schema-cmap-class-style-guide.md

 - CMAP with more examples and situational markings can be found [here](.\cmap-example\situational-markings.cmap).

 ## **Colors**
-Colors of concepts are determined by the type of the class/entity.
+Colors of nodes are determined by the type of the class/entity.
 This style guide provides a default set of colors to use, but they **can be overridden in different contexts** if needed - in such cases the legend must be updated.

 Bellow are listed default colors by class/entity type (all colors can be picked from the defaults provided in the CMAP tools):
 - `Elements\Models`